 It matters what you eat and drink.
 Although getting your 30 minutes per day of exercise will improve your body's ability to burn fat, you also need to look at your eating habits.
 You are what you eat.
 There are a couple of bad habits that belly dancers can get into.
 Break these, and your weight loss efforts will be more successful:

 - Snacking After Class.
 Do you fill up on snacks when you get home from class?
-Take a bottle of water (at least one quart or one liter) with you to class.
-Drink several swallows before class starts.
+Often when we feel like snacking, what we really need is something to drink, to rehydrate our bodies.
+To avoid this pitfall, take a bottle of water (at least one quart or one liter) with you to class.
+Drink the equivalent of a glass of water before class starts.
 At the end of class, before you get in your car or on the bus to go home, drink the equivalent of 2-3 glasses more.
 When you arrive home, before going into the house, drink another couple of swallows.
-This will help prevent you from snacking when you finally get in the house and settle in for the evening.
+This will help prevent you from snacking on high-carb foods when you finally get in the house and settle in for the evening.

 - Sipping Wine After A Performance.
 Do you sip a glass of wine at the end of a performance at the restaurant or nightclub where you work?
 Stop!
-Alcohol is very high in calories!
+Alcohol is very high in empty calories!
 Take a bottle of water to work with you.
-Drink several swallows before you start your show.
+Drink the equivalent of a glass of water before you start your show.
 When it's over, drink the equivalent of 2-3 glasses of additional water as soon as you walk into the dressing room.
 Then change your clothes.
 By the time you emerge, you should feel less craving for that wine.
 If you find yourself still wanting to sit at the bar and drink something, try substituting sparkling water instead of wine.